Before the Audition. Prior to auditioning for the Tamburitzans the auditionee must complete and submit:

 If your instrumental specialty is not included on the list, still include it in your audition.
 For example, a piano performance will at least indicate an understanding of music and a level of musicality, but should be limited to a maximum of three minutes.

-The time limit for the audition is exactly 15 minutes.
-If your presentation exceeds this time limit, you will be asked to stop.
-On the other hand, if the total audition is less than 15 minutes, this is not a problem; the auditionee will not be given less consideration.
+Time Limit: The time limit for the audition is 15 minutes.
+If your presentation exceeds this time limit, you may be asked to stop.
 Occasionally, an auditionee may be asked to wait a few moments before continuing.
 In this case, the pause will not be counted towards the 15-minute total.

 ANY MUSICAL ACCOMPANIMENT FOR YOUR AUDITION MUST ONLY BE RECORDED ON A CD ONLY.
 NO LIVE ACCOMPANIMENT, ASSISTANTS OR PARTNERS CAN BE INVOLVED IN YOUR AUDITION.

-The auditions will be video taped for our own purposes of review.
+NOTE: The auditions will be videotaped for our own purposes of review.
 Copies of video tapes will not be available to applicants.

 In order to better judge each auditionee, the applicant should provide at least five (5) copies of an information packet which relates to their audition.
 This packet should include an outline of the audition (the order of the presentation and the names of the songs, dances and instrumentals to be performed), and should include copies of the written music to be sung or played.
 If you are auditioning in person please present this packet to the panel upon entering your audition.
 For video submissions, your packet should be included with your completed Tamburitzans Scholarship Application.